Updated July 28, 2023

 - If the people who are responding to the survey have some bias regarding the product for which the survey is being done, then also, the result not be very accurate

-- If the sample chosen itself is the proper representative of the population, in that case also, results will be way off.
+- If the sample chosen itself is the proper representative of the population, results will be way off in that case.

 Relevance and Uses of Margin of Error Formula